 - Place the jar you wish to use in a pan or small pot of water on the stove.

-- Let the ingredients melt over low heat until fully combined (don’t let the water boil).
+- Let the ingredients melt over low heat in the jar until fully combined (don’t let the water boil).
 Remove from heat and let cool for a few minutes.
 If you’ve melted the ingredients in a double boiler, pour into the jar.

 - Stir in the essential oils, using a popsicle stick or a spoon you don’t plan on reusing for food